jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 You do not HAVE TO make your server accessable through the internet.
 Neither does jellyfin require an internet connection to run - however you should note that it will load metadata from various Providers, which will not work without an Internet connection.

-If you are looking for a detailed overview of the networking settings, see [here](./settings-overview/).
+If you are looking for a detailed overview of the networking settings, see the [Settings Overview](./settings-overview/).

 ## Port Bindings